alberto-cerato/gh-branch-protection/README.md

 ## Bugs and limitations
 * The `set` command does not overwrite existing protection rules.
 To update a rule, first delete the current protection, then use the `set` command to apply the new rules.
-* The argument for the `set`, `get`, and `delete` commands is a pattern that can match zero, one, or multiple branches.
-Currently, these commands expect an existing branch name; if the branch does not exist, the commands will not work.
-Future improvements should allow these commands to operate regardless of whether the branch exists.
 * Not all the protections are supported yet.

 ## License